kaishin/redalemeden.com/content/posts/2019-07-29-swift-ui-early-lessons/index.md

 * UIKit appearance helpers still work in SwiftUI. call them from within the `init()` method of the view when needed.
 For instance, this is the only method to remove the opaque background from a `List` as of now.

-* Keep your cool and stay hydrated.🥤
+* SwiftUI is still very rough around the edges, so keep your cool and stay hydrated.🥤